Doomlazer/SCI-Debug-Resources/KQ6/KQ6CD/README.txt

 Installation:
 =============
 Copy/move 911.scr, 911.hep and 911.txt to your KQ6 game folder and start normally.
-You should see a "Where to, STUD?" prompt immediately.
+(optionally, copy the 'g' file for additional debug options) You should see a "Where to, STUD?" prompt immediately.

+For some reason the Sierra devs decided the debug commands should not work at all in the following rooms:
+270, 280, 440, 450, 470, 480, 490, 670, 750,740

+If you prefer to overide this restriction, copy 0.src into your KQ6 game folder.

 Additional debug features
 =========================